Natalie123git/DS-ML-Labs/Week_4/README.md

-# Week 4 Labs – string formatting, control flow, loops, functions, and built‑in modules
+# Week 4 Labs – String formatting, control flow, loops, functions, and built‑in modules

 ## Objective
 The goal of this lab is to reinforce practical Python programming skills, in string formatting, functions and modules.